About the Book

 'Henry VIII' centres on the plotting of officials in King Henry VIII's council and on some of the events that followed the king's controversial decision to dissolve his marriage to Queen Katherine.

-In this Act, the Duke of Norfolk and the Duke of Buckingham set off the stage as they discuss the political turbulence in the relations between the King of England and the King of France and how Cardinal Wolsey is the chief dictator of the tune.
+The Duke of Norfolk and the Duke of Buckingham set off the stage as they discuss the political turbulence in the relations between the King of England and the King of France and how Cardinal Wolsey is the chief dictator of the tune.

 The Duke of Buckingham vows to reveal to the king how Cardinal Wolsey abuses his office for personal aggrandizement.
 Norfolk warns Buckingham against his passionate disdain for the cardinal and how it may backfire against him.
 While talking, guards come and arrest the Duke of Buckingham on charges of high treason.